 4. Nutrient addition

 The physical properties of mangrove forests are one of the tendency to slow down the flow of water types due to the density of each tree and its roots, thus causing a lot of mud to settle.
-The precipitation of this mud is of course very beneficial for mangrove forests because many mud are carried from the rice fields so much that the mud contains nutrients that can be utilized by all plant species in the mangrove forest.
+The precipitation of this mud is worth for mangrove forests because many mud carried from the rice fields so much that the mud contains nutrients that can be utilized by all plant species in the mangrove forest.

 5. Toxin retardant

-Many toxins enter the aquatic ecosystem in a state bound to the mud surface or exist between the lattice of water particle molecules.
-These toxins may be transported from the land area through waters such as from waste and waste and will end up in a loose ocean.
+Many toxins entering the aquatic ecosystem in bound to the mud surface or exist between the lattice of water particle molecules.
+These toxins may be transported from the land area through waters such as from waste and will end up into ocean.
 Some plant species in Mangrove Forest can assist in the process of inhibition of toxins carried from this region actively.

 6. Germplasm source